-- The Company adopts a 'business casual' dress code, the basis of which is below: - It is not necessary to wear a suit, unless meeting an external supplier or customer. - Smart jeans may be worn.
-Smart shorts are acceptable in summer months. - T-Shirts may be worn if they are smart and do not display any offensive slogans or images. - Trainers may be worn provided they are in keeping with the overall smart appearance.
+The Company adopts a 'business casual' dress code, the basis of which is below:

+(a) It is not necessary to wear a suit, unless meeting an external supplier, customer or conducting an interview.

+(b) Smart jeans may be worn.
+Very smart shorts are acceptable in summer months.

+(c) T-Shirts may only be worn if they are smart and do not display any offensive slogans or images.

+(d) Dark trainers may be worn provided they are in keeping with the overall smart appearance.
 Flip flops and other highly casual footwear are not permitted.